vistorian/vistorian.github.io/tutorials.md

 Meeting ID: 865 6572 3021
 Passcode: zCh64MpW

-The agenda of our tutorial session on the 3rd of June can be [found here](tutorial/schedule_june2021.html).
+The agenda of the overview and live tutorial session on the 3rd of June can be [found here](tutorial/schedule_june2021.html).

 ## Live Tutorial: